-Message is an abstract class implementing the Part interface.
-Message defines a set of standard attributes used as message headers, and a content block.
-Defined attributes include the sender and recipient addresses, structural interacts with its content though an intermediate layer - the DataTyping framework.
+Message content is a collection of bytes, or a reference to a collection of bytes, encapsulated within a Message object.
+The JavaMail API has no knowledge of the data type or format of the message content.
+A Message object interacts with its content though an intermediate layer - the Java Activation Framework (JAF).
 Separating content from its formatting information allows a Message object to handle any arbitrary content and to transmit it using any appropriate transmission protocol, by using calls to the same API methods.
 The Message recipient usually knows the content data type and format, and knows how to handle that content.